- Reference Number: HEY-039/2019

 - Diabetic patients may notice a temporary increase in blood sugar levels

-- If you are taking blood thinning drugs there may be some temporary bruising
+- If you are taking blood thinning drugs, aspirin and warfarin there may be some temporary bruising

-- Infection: if the area becomes hot, swollen and painful for more than 24 hours you should contact your physiotherapist or doctor immediately.
+- Infection as a result of an injection is extremely rare; however, if the area becomes hot, swollen and painful for more than 24 hours you should contact your clinician or doctor immediately.

-You will be asked to wait for 30 minutes after the injection to ensure there is no allergic reaction to the drug.
+- An allergic reaction to either local anaesthetic or steroid is an extremely rare side effect.
+You will be asked to wait 30 minutes after the injection to ensure there is no allergic reaction to the drug.
+Should a reaction occur, your clinician is trained and the clinic is equipped to manage this.

 Is the injection painful?